bennygdev/2022Webprojects/SnakeGame/README.md

 ![snakegameexample1edited](https://user-images.githubusercontent.com/39120147/210236309-9ce0b9b2-4c32-4d64-a56e-f19244de21c6.png)
 2. When the game is over, go ahead and click on the "try again" button to restart the game.
 ![image](https://user-images.githubusercontent.com/39120147/210236395-2d1055f4-7d5a-4233-8ca8-588d0a4e628a.png)
 3. You may switch between difficulties, which ultimately resets the canvas and starts over all again.
+The harder the difficulty, the faster the snake's body moves.
 ![image](https://user-images.githubusercontent.com/39120147/210236494-645d55dc-d6b6-4ffb-a696-8b6890c15994.png)
 Score will also update when the user eats food.
 <br>